-Mazda has managed to make one of the most stylish, exciting to drive subcompact sedans and hatchbacks.
+Mazda has made one of the most stylish, exciting to drive subcompact sedans and hatchbacks.
 Each generation of Mazda3 has looked sharper than the last, managing to look ultra-modern when they first come out and age pretty well.

-It has always been known as a good budget car with nice if not special performance, sleek design inside and out, and a surprisingly high-end feel in the cabin.
-But the reliability of the Mazda3 has varied a little from generation to generation, with the second generation having a huge spike in complaints for the first year of that design.
+It has always been known as a good budget car with excellent if not exceptional performance, sleek design inside and out, and a surprisingly high-end feel in the cabin.
+But the Mazda3’s reliability has varied a little from generation to generation, with the second generation having a massive spike in complaints for the first year of that design.

-The first year of each new generation is usually rough, though, so you should avoid the first model of generation 1 in 2004, generation 2 in 2010, and generation 3 in 2014.
-So far, there have been few complaints from the 2019 model year’s brand new design.
+The first year of each new generation is usually rough, so you should avoid the first model of generation 1 in 2004, generation 2 in 2010, and generation 3 in 2014.
+So far, few complaints have been about the 2019 model year’s brand new design.

 While far from a disaster, the first year of the Mazda3 model line did have a few more issues than the following years, with a few transmission and engine problems, plus some issues with the headlights and air conditioning unit.
-While not awful, other models are better than 2004.
-Bu the second generation of Mazda3 from 2010 to 2014 were not.
+While not awful, other models are better than in 2004.
+But the second generation of Mazda3 from 2010 to 2014 was not.

-2010 through 2012 Mazda3s were riddled with problems relating to the transmission and clutch, plus poor interior build quality.
-While the transmission wasn’t so bad in 2013, it had issues of its own inside the cabin, as well as with the headlights.
+From 2010 through 2012, Mazda3s were riddled with problems relating to the transmission and clutch, plus poor interior build quality.
+While the transmission wasn’t so bad in 2013, it had issues of its own inside the cabin and with the headlights.
 Then the 2014 model had to deal with bad brakes and cabin quality control, especially as far as the seats and infotainment center go.

 OTHER CAR SHOPPING APPS ARE OUTDATED